revaturelabs/interviewquestions/Java/Java Basics/Expressions Statements and Blocks.md

 ---

-2. How will you explain about Statement?
+2. How would you explain about Statement?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>